Simulation of crumpled sheets via alternating quasistatic and dynamic representations: Methods

 Another important consideration for contact detection is the set of primitives compared.
 In the simplest approach, checks for pairwise contacts between nodes in the mesh are performed.
 A more accurate and widely-used method entails checking the proximity of all point--triangle and edge--edge pairs within the mesh, as done by Bridson \textit{et al.}~\cite{bridson2002robust}.
 In this approach, the closest point of contact between a point and triangle, or between two edges, is computed.
 If the distance to the contact point is less than a minimum allowed separation, the contact response is applied and distributed to the nodes involved in the interaction, weighted by proximity to the closest point.
 However, a difficulty with this approach is the presence of discontinuities in the contact force, as nodes may abruptly enter or exit the interaction domains of different primitives.
 Discontinuities lead to increased error estimates in adaptive step integration schemes, and they can disrupt the accurate prediction of the solution at the next step during implicit integration.
-To overcome this issue, we introduce a finer set of sites on the interior of each triangle and edge that are used to identify contacts with higher resolution.
+To maintain continuity, we use only pairwise contact interaction forces; however, we improve the accuracy of the identified contacts by introducing a finer set of sites on the interior of each triangle and edge, and thus identify contacts with higher resolution than checks between nodes only.
 Pairwise contacts between the refined sites are checked using the grid-based method described, and the resulting forces remain continuous.
 As in the point--triangle/edge--edge approach, the contact force is distributed to the nodes nearest to the interpolated sites, weighted by proximity to the site.
 This refinement procedure is only applied during contact, so the number of nodes and total degrees of freedom in the system remains unchanged.
 Fig.~\ref{fig:figure2} illustrates the placement of additional sites on the interior of a triangle and its edges for the first three refinement levels.
-For two interacting sites $1$ and $2$ at positions $x_1=w_ix_i+w_jx_j+w_kx_k$ and $x_2=w_mx_m+w_nx_n+w_ox_o$, with $w_i+w_j+w_k=1$ and $w_m+w_n+w_o=1$, we use the following form for the contact force on site $1$:
+For two interacting sites $1$ and $2$ at positions $x_1=w_ix_i+w_jx_j+w_kx_k$ and $x_2=w_mx_m+w_nx_n+w_ox_o$, with $w_i+w_j+w_k=1$ and $w_m+w_n+w_o=1$, we use the following form for the contact force on site $1$: \begin{linenomath} \end{linenomath} where $\sigma$ is the interaction range, typically set equal to the effective thickness $h_{\text{eff}}$ of the sheet, and $r_{12}=x_1-x_2$ is the vector between the two interacting sites.
+Then the contact force on a node $i$ due to node $m$ is given by \begin{linenomath} \end{linenomath} while the force on $i$ due to the complete interaction with site $2$ is \begin{linenomath} \end{linenomath}